Atticus29/dataJitsu/specs.md

 # TODO high priority
-- [ ] Make chips deletable if isAdmin is true (or if certain reputation points exist)
+- [ ] Add guard to matches for people who haven't earned it yet
+- [ ] Make it so that annotations appear in match chronological order not addition chronological order
 - [ ] Update the check for annotation similarity/merge
 - [ ] Set up tutorial mode
 - [ ] Edit user details page